-How is STT charged?
+How is STT Charged?

 For Cash Market (EQ) Transactions:

-Trader buys 100 shares of HDFC at Rs.1000 each at 9:30 AM on Monday & sells them off at Rs.1005 at 3:15 PM.
-STT will be Rs.25.13 calculated as Rs.1005*100*0.025% = Rs.
-25.13
+A trader buys 100 shares of Tata Chemicals Ltd. for Rs 1,000 each at 9:30 AM on Monday and sells them off at Rs 1,005 at 3:15 PM.
+Here, STT will be Rs 25.13 calculated as (Rs 1,005 x 100 x 0.025% = Rs.
+25.13)

-Trader buys 100 shares of HDFC at Rs.1000 each on 1 April 2016 & sells the same at Rs.1010 on 3 April 2016.
+Trader buys 100 shares of Tata Chemicals Ltd. at Rs 1,000 each on 27th October 2021 and sells the same at Rs 1,010 on 30th October 2021.
 STT will be Rs.
-100 on the Buy side calculated at 0.1% on Rs.1000*100*0.1% = Rs.
-100 & Rs.
-101 on the Sell side calculate at 0.1% on Rs.1010*100*0.1% = Rs.101, with the total STT coming to Rs.201.
+100 on the buy side calculated at 0.1% on (Rs 1,000 x 100 x 0.1% = Rs.
+100) & Rs.
+101 on the sell side calculate at (0.1% on Rs.
+1,010 x 100 x 0.1% = Rs.101).
+So the total STT will be Rs 201.

-- In case of long term capital gains, the tax rate is 0% i.e. long terms capital gains is exempt from tax for transactions where STT is paid.
+- In case of long term capital gains, the tax rate is 0%.
+This is long terms capital gains is exempt from tax for transactions where STT is previously paid.

-For Future & Option Market Transactions:
+For Future & Option Market Transactions

-- STT on Options Trades:
+STT on Options Trades

-Trader sells 1 lot of Calls on the NIFTY at Strike Price 8600 for Rs.200 each.
-Hence STT charged will be Rs.7.50 calculated as 75 (Lot size of NIFTY)*Rs.200*0.05%.
+A trader sells one lot of call on the Nifty at strike Price 18,600 for Rs 715 each.
+Hence, STT charged will be Rs 26.82 calculated as 50 (Lot size of Nifty) x Rs 715 x 0.05%.

 Check out the Charge List to know more about all the charges applicable while trading in the Indian stock markets.The same way STT is applicable for trading in securities, Commodity Transaction Tax is applicable for trading in non-agro commodity derivatives.
 So, don’t forget to read the next article on commodity transaction tax by clicking here.